If you approach JDK 26 expecting “new APIs”, you’ll miss the bigger picture.

 - JDK 22–25 → Performance tuning

-- JDK 26 → Scheduler + memory improvements
+- JDK 26 → Scheduler and memory improvements

-Traditional threads were heavyweight, limited by OS, and expensive to scale.
+Traditional threads were heavyweight, limited by the OS, and expensive to scale.

-Virtual Threads introduced lightweight threads managed by JVM, removing OS dependency.
+Virtual Threads introduced lightweight threads managed by the JVM.

 - Better scheduling fairness